-We assume that packet switches are at 75 percent load, and operate at 40 Gb/s line rate.
-We assume 50 percent of this load corresponds to FH traffic, and the other 50 percent corresponds to BH traffic.
-Packet arrivals follow a Poisson process (although any other arrival process may be used in the simulation, for instance, bursty, self-similar).
-Regarding packet sizes, FH packets are assumed to be CPRI (Common Public Radio Interface) basic frames of 80 byte length (i.e., CPRI option 4, see [5]), while BH packets follow the classic AMS-IX (Amsterdam Internet Exchange) trimodal function, namely seven out of 12 packets are short (40 bytes), four out of 12 are medium size (576 bytes), and one out of 12 packets is long (1500 bytes) (Amsterdam Internet Exchange Ethernet Frame Size Distribution, statistics available online at https://ams-ix.net/technical/statistics/sflow-stats/ frame-size-distribution, accessed on Feb.
-2018).
+We assume that XPFEs are at 75% load and operate at 40 Gb/s line rate.
+We assume 50% of this load corresponds to FH traffic, and the other 50% corresponds to BH traffic.
+Packet arrivals follow a Poisson process (although any other arrival process may be used in the simulation, for instance, bursty, self-similar); regarding packet sizes, FH packets are assumed to be CPRI (Common Public Radio Interface) Basic Frames of 80 byte length (i.e. CPRI option 4, see [5]), while BH packets follow the classical AMS-IX (Amsterdam Internet Exchange) trimodal function, namely 7 out of 12 packets are short (40 bytes), 4 out of 12 are medium size (576 bytes) and 1 out of 12 packets is long (1500 bytes).

-We consider three different policies for service differentiation at the N switches:
+We consider three different policies for service differentiation at the N XPFEs:

-- No service differentiation.

-- Strict priority (SP) is given to FH over BH, but without preemption.

-- SP is given to FH over BH with preemption.
+- 1) No service differentiation. - 2) Strict Priority (SP) is given to FH over BH, but without preemption. - 3) SP is given to FH over BH with preemption.

-For each of these policies, we first simulate a one-switch scenario with the traffic characteristics described above, and compute the queueing delay for FH and BH traffic.
+For each of these policies, we first simulate a one-XPFE scenario with the traffic characteristics described above, and compute the queueing delay for FH and BH traffic.
 The results are depicted in Fig. 2a, where we use box-plots to illustrate the {5, 25, 50, 75, 95}-th percentiles.

-As the figure shows, the first strategy ("without SP") results in both types of traffic experiencing the same queueing delay.
-The second strategy ("with SP"), that is, service differentiation without preemption, results in a much improved service for FH traffic, as FH packets only have to wait for other FH packets ahead, and sometimes one BH packet being served (i.e., the residual service time).
-The third strategy ('with SP & preemption') implements a preemption strategy, discarding BH traffic from the transmission line if a FH packet arrives which, as the figure shows, does significantly improve delay performance (the 95th percentile drastically decreases), which was caused by the long transmission times of long BH frames (1500 bytes).
+As the figure shows, the first strategy ('without SP') results in both traffic experiencing the same queueing delay.
+The second strategy ('with SP'), that is, service differentiation without preemption, results in a much improved service for FH traffic, as FH packets only have to wait for other FH packets ahead and, sometimes, one BH packet being served (i.e., the residual service time).
+The third strategy ('with SP

+& preemption') implements a preemption strategy, discarding BH traffic from the transmission line if a FH packet arrives which, as the figure shows, does significantly improve delay performance (the 95-th percentile drastically decreases), which was caused by the long transmission times of long BH frames (1500 bytes).
 For this scenario, we conclude that a preemption strategy reduces queuing delay to the minimum, with very high delivery guarantees.

-We next analyze scenarios where the FH has to transverse N packet switches in tandem, each one also serving BH traffic, as illustrated in Fig. 1a.
-We depict in Fig. 2b the queueing delays of FH traffic for $N = \{1, 2, 5\}$ , under the three considered policies (the N = 1 case corresponds to the same results as in the previous experiments).
-As shown, FH queueing delay accumulates after traversing multiple switches for the first and second policies, both in terms of median and percentiles, hence jitter too.
-Only the SP strategy with preemption keeps both delay and jitter values extremely low, since FH packets need to wait only if the server is occupied by other FH packets.
-In contrast, the SP strategy without preemption shows accumulated packet delay and packet delay variability after traversing multiple switches.
+We next analyze scenarios where the FH has to transverse N XPFEs in tandem, each one also serving BH traffic, as illustrated in Fig. 1a.
+We depict in Fig. 2b the queueing delays of FH traffic for $N = \{1, 2, 5\}$, under the three considered policies (the N = 1 case corresponds to the same results as in the previous experiments).
+As shown, FH queueing delay accumulates after traversing multiple XPFEs for the first and second policies, both in terms of median and percentiles, hence jitter too.
+Only the SP strategy with preemption keeps both delay and jitter values extremely low, since FH packets have only to wait if the server is occupied by other FH packets.
+In contrast, the SP strategy without preemption shows accumulated packet delay and packet delay variability after traversing multiple XPFEs.